rcantini/speech_emotion_recognition/README.md

-# Emotion Recognition from Speech using Attention
+# Emotion detection from speech using Bi-directional LSTM networks and attention mechanism in Keras

 How to detect emotions from speech using **Bi-directional LSTM** and **attention** mechanism in Keras.